Boris Johnson allies slammed for ‘disturbing’ attacks on democracy

 Partygate report: Boris Johnson allies slammed for ‘disturbing’ attacks on democracy

-Boris’ backers launched ‘unprecedented’ and ‘unacceptable’ campaign to discredit inquiry
+Loyalists launched ‘unprecedented’ and ‘unacceptable’ campaign to discredit inquiry, scathing report finds

 A series of “disturbing” attacks launched by Boris Johnson’s allies against MPs investigating his Partygate lies have undermined British democracy, a scathing privileges committee report has found.